 Long-term planning and new policies are necessary to address climate adaptation regionally.
 The 2012 Planning Rule of the U.S. Forest Service requires managers to integrate long-term or regional climate goals into forest management projects and decisions.
-Heller and Zavaleta (2009) identify important tools that can be deployed for climate change adaption, including reserve selection, ecosystem management, and land-use zoning schemes (1).
-Adaptation to climate change also requires an expanded spatial and temporal perspective, something district managers should consider in concert with managers of nearby lands.
-Evaluating and making small shifts to current conservation plans may often be the best plan of action for climate change.
+Heller and Zavaleta (2009) highlight important tools that can be deployed for climate change adaption, including reserve selection, ecosystem management, and land-use zoning schemes (1).
+Adaptation to climate change also requires an expanded spatial and temporal perspective, something district managers should consider in concert with managers of nearby areas.
+Evaluating and adapting current conservation plans may often be the best plan of action for climate change.
 Due to the cross-boundary nature of climate change shifts and the need for long-term commitments, strong partnerships and communication of knowledge are central components to making lasting and meaningful improvements with these plans (2).

 The Cascade Forest Conservancy is uniquely positioned to provide the guidance contained herein.
 We have a long history of working with local communities on restoration and conservation, and we can address climate change effectively at the local scale.
 A local blueprint of strategies will offer benefits in the short-term and the long-term, benefits that extend outward to all groups working to build resilience in the southern Washington Cascades.
+The inherent uncertainties of climate change require us to be nimble and adaptive to new developments and projections.
+We expect new research will uncover new opportunities for climate adaptation and therefore we expect our understanding of conservation and restoration approaches to be further refined as our projects are implemented and tested throughout the region.
+This guidebook will be updated as our knowledge grows.